Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 Pat tilapia fillets dry on both sides with paper towels.
 This step is more important than most cooks realize — surface moisture creates steam during cooking, which actively prevents the crispy exterior you are trying to achieve.
 Brush or rub a thin layer of olive oil over both sides of each fillet, then season evenly with the garlic powder, paprika, onion powder, salt, and pepper.

 If making breaded tilapia: dip each oiled fillet in the beaten egg, then press into the panko-Parmesan mixture to coat.
-Lightly spray the coated fillets with cooking spray before placing in the basket — this helps the breadcrumbs turn golden rather than staying pale and dry.
+Lightly spray the coated fillets with cooking spray before placing in the basket — this method also works well for making Baja-style fish tacos with a perfectly crispy coating.

 Step 2: Preheat and Arrange